Men’s Liberty helped me get a Hole-In-One!

 Well today I have one of those stories to share with all of you.

 Many of our clients love to golf, Joe Vercellone happens to be one of those men.
 Joe has been a Men’s Liberty user for a few months now and thanks to the Liberty he is able to go out and play golf without the hassle of absorbent pads or briefs.

 Before I go any further with this story, I would like to extend a very sincere thank you to Joe because he has been kind enough to let me share this story with you all and he continues to remain in contact with us, providing us with valuable feedback.
 This is a great help to us and we welcome every one of our clients to do the same and be outspoken about your experiences with our product and staff.

-Well Joe I will have to talk to management about that last idea, but I would like to congratulate you on your Hole-In-One, that is no easy feat.
-We are also very pleased to hear that Men’s Liberty played such an important role in completing this goal.
-Stories like this really illustrate just how big of difference our products can make in the lives of our patients and we are thrilled at the thought that our products could help someone achieve a lifelong goal.
+Well Joe I will have to talk to management about that last idea.
+But I would like to congratulate you on your Hole-In-One, that is no easy feat.
+We are also very pleased to hear that Men’s Liberty helped.
+And it played such an important role in completing this goal.
+Stories like this really illustrate just how big of difference our products can make in the lives of our patients.
+And we are thrilled at the thought that our products could help someone achieve a lifelong goal.
 We think that is pretty awesome.

 As always, thanks for reading.
 And don’t forget to share and if you have any questions or comments leave them in the comment section below.